 - Disinfect shared surfaces (tools, equipment, supplies, etc.) before and after the project.

 - Everyone washes their hands thoroughly (more than 20 seconds) upon arrival and upon returning to your home or on the project.

 - As much distance as possible is maintained between members of different households and their belongings.

-Derrick and Jeff are available to explain and support volunteerism under these "new normal" practices.
+Jeff and Grace are available to explain and support volunteerism under these "new normal" practices.

 We have every reason to trust that this epidemic will pass.
 However, we know that it will be present for many weeks or months to come.
 Therefore, we're taking all the necessary precautions to act ethically??? to do what is right in the trust that we can do good and do well at the same time.